-Welcome to the introductory Gamma Games experience!
+Welcome to introductory video game design!
 In this camp, you’ll work with a team to create an idea for a video game, developing a “pitch” to present on the final day to the public and invited video game pros!
 You’ll learn about how the video game industry works, and which specialty areas you might be interested in pursuing.
 You will be given some time to research video games where you’ll learn to evaluate and critique a variety of game types.
 The majority of time will be spent working with your team, creating a presentation (or “pitch”) that includes a storyline, characters, gameplay and level descriptions, scoring and even art and music.
 You’ll leave this camp with a solid understanding of how to work on a design team, which will equip you with better communication, cooperation, and project management skills for the future.
 Note: The focus here is on design, and not programming – no specific computer language is taught in this camp.

 |Course Date Info:|